Shane-Lester99/Arcade-Booth-System/README.md

 - Mini analog joystick, two 10K potentiometers by Adafruit used to scroll through selections and bought [here]( https://www.adafruit.com/product/3102?gclid=EAIaIQobChMIgMrlp-un3wIVgh-GCh1TbghxEAQYASABEgJd__D_BwE).

-- 9V, 1A generic AC to DC power supply supplied by Tinkersphere used to provide power to the system and bought [here](https://tinkersphere.com/arduino-compatible- components/142-9v-wall-power-adapter-arduino-compatible.html?gclid=EAIaIQobChMIjN__suun3wIVxCaGCh2powcHEAQYAiABEgKCffD_BwE).
+- 9V, 1A generic AC to DC power supply supplied by Tinkersphere used to provide power to the system and bought [here](https://tinkersphere.com/arduino-compatible-components/142-9v-wall-power-adapter-arduino-compatible.html?gclid=EAIaIQobChMIjN__suun3wIVxCaGCh2powcHEAQYAiABEgKCffD_BwE).

 -  Perma-Proto Half-sized Breadboard PCB produced by Adafruit and bought [here](https://www.adafruit.com/product/1609?gclid=EAIaIQobChMIuvWR9YWo3wIVB4bICh1qIg2kEAQYAiABEgKI-PD_BwE), used to solder male to male wires from the Elegoo Uno R3 to the mini analog joystick.

--  Loose Lego bricks purchased at the Lego store.
-Used as a shell for the arcade booth.
-The bricks came in three types:

-    - Two small containers of blue studs size 4 by 2.

-    - Two large containers of black studs size 6 by 2.

-    - One blue Lego baseplate 32 by 32 studs.
+- Loose Lego bricks purchased at the Lego store used as a shell for the arcade booth.
+Two small containers of blue studs size 4 by 2, two large containers of black studs size 6 by 2, and one blue Lego baseplate 32 by 32 studs were used.